PhilterPaper/Perl-PDF-Builder/README.md

 installation and look at the `examples/` and `contrib/` directories for sample code that may help you figure out how to do things.
 The installation tests in the `t/` and `xt/` directories might also be useful to you.

+### A Note on Paper Sizes

+Per PDF specifications, the default paper (media) size set in PDF::Builder is 'US Letter' (8.5in x 11in, 216mm x 279mm).
+If you're in the civilized world, and don't measure things in "bananas", you may wish to specify 'A4' instead, in the `$pdf->mediabox('A4');` call.
+Note that A4 is narrower and taller than Letter.
+If you want to ensure that your output will be printable around the world, consider using the _universal_ paper size: `$pdf->mediabox('universal');`.
+This will result in some wasted space at the top of a printed A4 page, or some wasted right margin on a printed Letter page, but it's better than having content cut off!
+It may also be satisfactory to leave sufficient margins (minimum .25"/18pt/6mm left and right, .5"/36pt/13mm top and bottom) around document content.

+Please see the discussion on `mediabox()` and other "box" calls, about how much of a page can actually be _printed_ on, allowing for pinch rollers and other paper transport mechanisms.
+The above suggested margins assume, in addition to Letter paper being .25" wider and .7" shorter than A4, that 1/8" (9pt, 3mm) of paper is unprintable around the edges; your printer may vary.